What accuracy does the MVS2pro have compared to that of the gradient columns?

 How much does the sample preparation and the influencer of the operator’s technical skills count in the measurement with MVS2pro?

-In the laboratories there are often technicians whose job is to read these archaic systems.
 Our MVS2pro carries out the measurement in a completely automatic way and it is therefore totally independent of the technical skills of operators: reliability of the measure regardless…

 In this regard, we have also prepared a document that compares the two systems technically and mathematically to better understand what are the key points that differentiate the two.